elixir-gettext/gettext/README.md

      mix gettext.extract
      ```

-  3. `.pot` files can then be merged into locale-specific `.po` files:
+  3. You can then merge `.pot` files into locale-specific `.po` files:

      ```bash
      # Merge .pot into all locales